brokenalarms/hey-proton/README.md

 Anything going into the `Paper Trail` is marked as seen and set to expire in 2 years, unless it has an attachment or is part of your personal `conversations`.

 ### Screener
+_UPDATE - I don't find this plus the 'needs admin' label necessary in the Inbox Zero world that these filters enable, and have since removed._
 Except for important or timely alerts, any messages from contacts you haven't seen before should go to the `Screener` first, and have those contacts classified in some way before their emails will fully enter your workflow in future.

 ### The Feed